From synaptic interactions to collective dynamics in random neuronal networks models: critical role of eigenvectors and transient behavior: Discussion and conclusions

 \section{Discussion and conclusions}

 In this letter we explored the use of FRV in the study of large synaptic interaction matrices.
-Beside recovering in a straightforward way known results on the application of random matrices to neural networks, we have addressed the issue of large fluctuations, most probably very relevant to the dynamics of learning and memory in biological neural networks \cite{LITERATURE}.
+Besides straightforwardly recovering known results on the application of random matrices to neural networks, we have addressed the issue of large fluctuations, most probably very relevant to the dynamics of learning and memory in biological neural networks \citep{LITERATURE,LITERATURE2}.
 Using recent results on the properties of eigenvectors in non-normal matrices, we have quantitatively linked the strength of the fluctuation of the outliers to a certain eigenvector correlator.
-We presented our analysis for the simplest Gaussian case, nevertheless we also pointed the way how one can consider other distributions, e.g., heavy tails.
-The formalism stays the same, perhaps the only difference (modulo easy Cauchy case which we solved here analytically) is that in the case of more general pdf's one has to rely on numerical solutions.
+We presented our analysis for the simplest Gaussian case, nevertheless, we also pointed out how one can consider other distributions, e.g. heavy-tailed.
+The formalism stays the same, but in the case of more general pdf's (apart form the Cauchy disorder which we solved analytically) one may need to rely on numerical solutions.
+In the case of heavy tails, one needs to redefine the dynamical model~\eqref{eq:LinearDynamics} in such a way that the fixed point is stable.
+For finite size of matrices it is possible by adjusting the parameter $\mu$.